jdx/mise/README.md

 - Adding `.tool-versions` to project's `.gitignore` file.
 This has the downside that you need to commit the change to the ignore file.
 - Adding `.tool-versions` to project's `.git/info/exclude`.
 This file is local to your project so there is no need to commit it.
 - Adding `.tool-versions` to global gitignore (`core.excludesFile`).
 This will cause git to ignore `.tool-versions` files in all projects.
 You can explicitly add one to a project if needed with `git add --force .tool-versions`.

+### What does `rtx activate` do?

+It registers a shell hook to run `rtx hook-env` every time the shell prompt is displayed.
+You may think that is excessive and it should only run on `cd`, however there are many situations where it needs to run without the directory changing, for example if the `.rtx.toml` was modified.

+`rtx hook-env` will exit early in different situations if no changes have been made.
+This prevents blocking your shell every time you run a command.
+You can run `rtx hook-env` yourself to see what it outputs, however it is likely nothing if you're in a shell that has already been activated.

+`rtx activate` also creates a shell function (in most shells) called `rtx`.
+This is a trick that makes it possible for `rtx shell` and `rtx deactivate` to work without wrapping them in `eval "$(rtx shell)"`.

+### `rtx activate` doesn't work in `~/.profile`, `~/.bash_profile`, `~/.zprofile`

+`rtx activate` should only be used in `rc` files.
+These are the interactive ones used when a real user is using the terminal.
+(As opposed to being executed by an IDE or something).
+Because rtx only calls `hook-env` when the prompt is displayed, calling `rtx activate` in a non-interactive session means the prompt will never be shown.

+For this setup, consider using shims instead which will route calls to the correct directory by looking at `PWD`.
+You can also call `rtx exec` instead of expecting things to be directly on PATH.
+You can also run `rtx env` in a non-interactive shell, however that will only setup the global tools.
+It won't modify the environment variables when entering into a different project.

+Also see the [shebang](#shebang) example for a way to make scripts call rtx to get the runtime.
+That is another way to use rtx without activation.

 ### rtx is failing or not working right